GnikDroy/0x2048/README.md

 `make`

-This should create a new folder named  `bin` inside the build folder.
+This will create a new folder named  `bin` inside the build folder.

 The compiled program should be inside.

-I have not tested this under windows.
+The game has not been tested under windows but should work perfectly fine.
 If there are any platform issues, please start an issue.

 ## Running

-After compiling we can execute our game!
+After compiling, we can execute the game!

 `cd bin`

 `./2048`

-Notice that there is a font file and a few music files inside the directory.
-It is used by the game to render the text and play audio.
+Notice that there is a font file and a few audio resources inside the `bin` directory.
+They are used by the game to render the text and play audio.

-The game won't run without this.
+The game won't run without these.

 ## Creating the documentation.

-The project uses Doxygen for managing it's documentation.
+The project uses Doxygen for managing its documentation.

-If you wish to read the documentation install doxygen.
+If you wish to read the documentation, install doxygen.

 `sudo apt-get install doxygen-gui`